 Sandra Kogan - Grade 12 European History, French and Mathematics.
-Formerly a student at St. John's High School in Winnipeg, 18-yearold Sandra was discovered to have tuberculosis during a Sanatorium Board survey of her school, and was admitted to the Central TB Clinic in March.
+Formerly a student at St. John's High School in Winnipeg, 18-yearold Sandra was discovered to have tuberculosis during a Sanatorium Board survey of her school, and was admitted to the Central TB Clin'c in March.
 If she successfully completes these subjects, Sandra plans to continue her education at night school while working in an office during the day.

 Darlene Nichols - Grade 11 Canadian History.
 Darlene, 17, also wrote her Grade 11 French at Easter and passed with flying colors.
 She, too, was picked up on a survey while attending Midland Collegiate at Carmen and has been a CTC patient since January.
-She will attend Manitoba Technical Institute this fall where uary.
-If she passes these subjects she will have completed Grade 9.
+She will attend Manitoba Technical Institute this fall where she will take a course in business machines.